floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_advanced.md

 There are several situations where the auto-expand feature is not suitable including:

 * When using a Hot/Warm Architecture
-* Running multiple instances of OpenSearch/Elasticsearch on the same host machine
+* Running multiple instances of Elasticsearch on the same host machine
 * When `cluster.routing.allocation.same_shard.host` is set to `false`, see also [elastic/elasticsearch#29933](https://github.com/elastic/elasticsearch/issues/29933)
 * The searchguard index stays constantly yellow